squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. prodn::
   position ::= @natural

+The way new hypothesis are introduced by tactics can be defined with so-called intro patterns.
+We inherit the definition of intro patterns :token:`intropattern` from the corresponding `coq documentation <https://coq.inria.fr/refman/proof-engine/tactics.html#intro-patterns>`_, restricted to the notation :g:`[ ]` for And/Or introductions.

+.. todo:: Charlie: the previous intropattern token definition does not perfectly work, as future cross-references :token:`intropattern` are not clickable links, see e.g. the :tacn:`destruct` tactic where the link is not clickable.

 .. todo:: most (all?) tactics take terms and formulas as patterns,
 	  with an implicit filling of the holes by matching against the subgoal's conclusion; document this, and also decide whether arguments are shown